Slide 1

 • learn from these painful experiences.

-We bring research-driven methods and approaches to drive effective incident analysis in software-reliant organizations.
+ACL brings research-driven methods and approaches to drive effective incident analysis in software-reliant organizations.

 Our work goes beyond typical template-driven “postmortem” analyses.